 - Community time in the Dining Hall is from 5-6 pm.
 Have a game you can bring?

 Swimming, Canoeing & Kayaking

 Friends can enjoy the Wekiwa Springs swimming area during daylight hours.
-Canoes & kayaks can be rented from the Park’s concession for short trips down the Wekiwa State Park section of the river.
-Longer river trips are planned for Wednesday, Thursday, & Saturday.
+Canoes & kayaks can be rented from the Park’s concession for trips down the Wekiwa State Park section of the river.
 No swimming in the river—there are alligators.

 We prepare all the meals ourselves.
-You can get involved by leading a cooking team, helping cook, or cleaning up— working together makes it FUN!
-Contact the HYM clerk if you’re willing to lead a meal team.
+You can get involved by leading a cooking team, helping to cook, or cleaning up— working together makes it FUN!
+Contact the HYM Food Coordinator, Caroline Kaufmann if you’re willing to lead a meal team.
 Sign-up in the dining hall to help cook and clean.